2. Markov Processes#

 Remark 2.4

 \({\mathbb T}\) being a strong contraction on \({\mathcal N}\) limits intertemporal dependence of the Markov process \(\{X_t\}\).
-It is an example what is often referred to as a weakly dependent stochastic process.
+It is an example of what is often referred to as a weakly dependent stochastic process.

 Let \({\mathbb I}\) be the identity operator.
 When the conditional expectation operator \({\mathbb T}\) is a strong contraction, the operator \(({\mathbb I} - {\mathbb T})^{-1}\) is well defined, bounded on \({\mathcal N}\), and equal to the geometric sum:[7]